Cam-J/Sudoku/README.md

 ## Features

-- Generates Sudoku puzzles of any size (e.g., 9x9, 16x16, etc.).
+- Generates a 9x9 Sudoku Puzzle
-- Allows customization of difficulty levels by specifying the number of digits to remove.
+<- Allows customization of difficulty levels by specifying the number of digits to remove.>
 - Saves generated Sudoku grids to a text file for later use or solving.

 ## How to Use